JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 # Arduino Dynamixel Controller
 USB adapter to Arduino with Dynamixel Shield provides simple digital IO and motion.

-This is a "kitbash" of this gist: https://gist.github.com/JamesNewton/8b994528ff3ce69e60bbb67c40954cd2 with some firmware changes to support the Dynamixel servo via the hardware in this repo: https://github.com/JamesNewton/Dynamixel-Shield-Setup

-Note: It does NOT communicate via the Arduino USB adapter during normal operation, it uses an external USB / TTL serial adapter instead because the Dynamixel is on the main Arduino serial port.

-Simple Arduino script to set pins high, low, input, pull up, or analog/servo, clock out data with timing, and read all or a single pin back via serial IO.
+It is a simple Arduino script to set pins high, low, input, pull up, or analog/servo, clock out data with timing, and read all or a single pin back via serial IO.

 Generally useful to turn the Arduino into a tool for generating test signals, and reading back results.
 - Not as powerful as the busPirate or LabNation SmartScope, but more flexible in some ways and much easier to operate.
-And it runs a Servo.
+And it runs a Servo or Stepper in useful ways (e.g. with acceleration and max velocity).
 - Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, in addition to being useful from a Pi or other high level robot controller.
 And it does not provide high level drivers for a fixed set of devices.
 It is more useful as means of developing drivers.

+This is a "kitbash" of this gist: https://gist.github.com/JamesNewton/8b994528ff3ce69e60bbb67c40954cd2 with some firmware changes to support the Dynamixel servo via the hardware in this repo: https://github.com/JamesNewton/Dynamixel-Shield-Setup

+Note: If SERVO_SUPPORT is enabled and the Dynamixel Shield is installed, then it does NOT communicate via the Arduino USB adapter during normal operation, it uses an external USB / TTL serial adapter instead because the Dynamixel is on the main Arduino serial port.
+If you don't need the servos, it will (probably) work with just the standard Arduino serial interface.

 ## Commands